* NEV quotas set at 10 pct for 2019, 12 pct for 2020

 General Motors Co said it would "strive to comply with the NEV mandatory requirements", though it added "continued joint efforts by the government and companies are essential to build broad-based consumer acceptance for NEVs".

 "GM has sufficient capacity to manufacture NEVs in China," it said in a statement.

 Japan's Honda Motor Co Ltd said it planned to launch an electric battery car in China next year and would "try to expand our lineup of new energy vehicles" to meet the quotas.

 China is keen to combat air pollution and close a competitive gap between its newer domestic automakers and global rivals.
 It wants to set goals for electric and plug-in hybrid cars to make up at least a fifth of Chinese auto sales by 2025.

 Reuters reported in August that China would delay the implementation of the NEV quotas until 2019, giving global automakers more time to prepare.
-(Reporting by Adam Jourdan in SHANGHAI, Norihiko Shirouzu in BEIJING and Beijing Monitoring Desk; Editing by Stephen Coates and Muralikumar Anantharaman)
+(Reporting by Adam Jourdan in SHANGHAI, Norihiko Shirouzu in BEIJING; Additional reporting by Joe White in DETROIT, Peter Henderson in SAN FRANSISCO and Beijing Monitoring Desk; Editing by Stephen Coates)